Mexico: Ex-first lady Rivera says she’s divorcing Pena Nieto

-Mexican former first lady Angelica Rivera says she is divorcing her husband, ex-President Enrique Pena Nieto.

-Rivera says in a brief message published on social media that she had given her all to the marriage and deeply regrets "this very painful situation."

-Rivera was at the center of one of the biggest scandals of Pena Nieto's presidency when it was reported that she was living in a mansion registered to a builder that had been awarded public contracts.

-Rivera is a former telenovela actress, and critics have long charged that the photogenic couple's marriage was a media strategy to burnish Pena Nieto's candidacy for 2012.
+Rivera is a former telenovela actor, and critics have long charged that the photogenic couple's marriage was a marketing strategy to burnish Pena Nieto's image for his 2012 presidential campaign.

+Earlier this week the magazine Hola reported that the couple had split in December; Pena Nieto's six-year term ended Dec.
+1.

+In a brief message published on social media, Rivera said she had always given her all to the marriage and deeply regrets "this very painful situation."

 Sign Up and Save